denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ## Literary Composites

 Little separates ink from paper in print.
 Ink permeates paper; the conduit is firmly embedded into the medium.
-The amalgam of ink and paper implies specific physical properties and their related affordances: what the medium *is* relates to what can be *done* with it.[^2] Print is stable on the scale of decades and sometimes centuries.
+The amalgam of ink and paper entails specific physical properties and their related affordances: what the medium *is* relates to what can be *done* with it.[^2] Print is stable on the scale of decades and sometimes centuries.
 At the very least, once can be assured that a